Below you will find some of our most asked question: If you have a question that has not been covered, please get in contact.

 Q: Do you offer beach rides?

 A: Yes, we are located near to Colwell bay.
 Here on the island we are tide and time dependent.
 Deep paddling is a speciality.
 Please contact us to check availability and tide tables.
+We are not allowed on the beach during summer months unless it is not beach going weather.

 Q: Where are you located?